Edgar E. Witt

-Edgar E. Witt (January 28, 1876 – July 11, 1965) was a Texas lawyer and politician, serving as lieutenant governor for two terms in the 1930s.
+Edgar E. Witt (January 28, 1876 – July 11, 1965) was an American lawyer and politician who served as the 29th lieutenant governor of Texas from 1931 to 1935.
 He also served twice as chairman of the American-Mexican Claims Commission and chief commissioner of the Indian Claims Commission.

 Early life

 Witt was born on January 28, 1876, in Bell County, Texas to James Monroe and Elizabeth (Simpson) Witt.
 He attended public schools in Eddy.
-He attended the University of Texas at Austin, joining the Phi Delta Theta Fraternity along with his boyhood friend Tom T. Connally.
+He attended the University of Texas at Austin, joining the Phi Delta Theta fraternity along with his boyhood friend Tom T. Connally.
 He graduated in 1900 and graduated from the University of Texas Law School with an LL.B. in 1903.
 He married Gwynne Johnstone on June 6, 1904.
 They had no children.

 Legal career and military service

 Witt joined a law firm in Waco in 1906 and later practiced with his brother, Charles F. Witt, beginning in 1912.
 He was elected to the Texas House of Representatives in 1914.
 In 1918, he was commissioned a captain in the United States Army and was sent to Paris, France.